 Likewise, we can pick up the doc from our more complex example:

 #lang quadwriter/markdown # Did you know? __Brennan__ and **Dale** like: * *Fancy* sauce * _Chicken_ fingers ``` And they love to code ```

-Even if you’re using a quadwriter dialect, you can still set top-level formatting attributes for the document.
+Even if you’re using a quadwriter dialect, you can still set section-level formatting attributes for the document.
 For instance, suppose we wanted to make our original quadwriter/markdown example 24 points and red, and put the PDF on wide tabloid (17in × 11in) paper.
-We can add these top-level attributes to the beginning of our source file as keyword arguments:
+We can add these section-level attributes to the beginning of our source file as keyword arguments:

 Any of the Markup attributes documented below can be used as keyword arguments.
-The syntax follows the pattern above: one attribute + value pair per line, with the attribute prefixed with #: to make it a keyword, and the value unquoted.
+The syntax follows the pattern above: one attribute + value pair per line, with the attribute prefixed with #: to make it a keyword, followed by the value.